 - Designated staff members to support students with medical needs: Alyson Pompei and Kendall Tucker

 - Designated staff member responsible for supporting looked after children: Martin Paterson

 - Governor responsible for safeguarding, child protection, first aid and medicines: Peter Harris

 - Designated member of staff with responsibility for health and safety: Tony Conboy

-- Attendance Officers: Gwen Collier and Jill Daniels
+- Attendance Officers: Jill Daniels

 A safeguarding poster is displayed in key places around the academy.
 This is to ensure that every stakeholder connected to the academy can approach staff to share any safeguarding concerns.